nipuna1989/Airalo_Test/README.txt

 Airalo Test Automation Framework
 ================================
+**This test suite has been created specifically for testing with the Euro currency.**

 This is a combined UI and API test automation framework built using:
 - Playwright (for UI)